 Any time you are involved in an automobile accident, you are at risk for a number of injuries.
-A percentage of all injuries will be visible immediately after the accident, others will not be immediately apparent.
+Concussions from an automobile accident are not immediately apparent.
+A percentage of all injuries will be visible immediately after the accident.
+Others will not be immediately apparent.
 Injuries falling into this category can include concussions, and post-concussion syndrome.
 If you or someone you know or love has suffered from a concussion or post-concussion syndrome after an automobile accident, there are a few things that you will need to understand.

 A concussion is a type traumatic brain injury (TBI) that can be attributed to a blow to the head or body, a fall, or an injury that forcefully shakes the brain.
-While it is possible that the accident will cause bruises and cuts to the head and face, there is no guarantee that the victim will lose consciousness.
+It is possible that the accident will cause bruises and cuts to the head and face.
+However, there is no guarantee that the victim will lose consciousness.
 Even if the injured party remains conscious, both obvious and obscure symptoms will begin to manifest if a concussion has been suffered.
-Symptoms fall into four main categories:
+Symptoms of concussions from an automobile accident fall into four main categories:

 Problems thinking and remembering